-A. Notification.
-An employee who becomes aware of the need to disqualify themselves from participating in a particular matter should notify the person responsible for their assignment or the Bank's Ethics Officer.
-An employee who is responsible for their own assignment should take whatever steps are necessary to ensure that they do not participate in the matter from which they are disqualified.
-Appropriate oral or written notification of the employee's disqualification may be made to coworkers by the employee or a supervisor to ensure that the employee is not involved in a matter from which the employee is disqualified.

-- B. Documentation.
+- 3. Disqualification.
+Unless the employee is authorized to participate in the particular matter by virtue of a waiver described in paragraph (4) of this Part or because the interest has been divested in accordance with paragraph (5) of this Part, an employee must disqualify himself or herself from participating in a particular matter in which, to the employee's knowledge, he or she, or a person whose interests are imputed to the employee, has a financial interest, if the particular matter will have a direct and predictable effect on that interest.
+Disqualification is accomplished by not participating in the particular matter. - A. Notification.
+An employee who becomes aware of the need to disqualify himself or herself from participating in a particular matter should notify the person responsible for his or her assignment or the Bank's Ethics Officer.
+An employee who is responsible for his or her own assignment should take whatever steps are necessary to ensure that he or she does not participate in the matter from which he or she is disqualified.
+Appropriate oral or written notification of the employee's disqualification may be made to coworkers by the employee or a supervisor to ensure that the employee is not involved in a matter from which he or she is disqualified. - B. Documentation.
 An employee need not file a written disqualification statement unless asked to do so by the Bank's Ethics Officer or a supervisor.
-However, an employee may elect to create a record of their actions by providing written notice to a supervisor or other appropriate officer. - Waiver of disqualification.
+However, an employee may elect to create a record of his or her actions by providing written notice to a supervisor or other appropriate officer. - 4.
+Waiver of disqualification.
 An employee who would otherwise be disqualified may be permitted to participate in a particular matter where the otherwise disqualifying financial interest is exempt (see Part II of this Appendix), is the subject of an individual waiver described in this paragraph, or results from certain Indian birthrights as described in 18 U.S.C. § 208(b)(4).